-The MPFA has been tasked by the Government of the Hong Kong Special Administrative Region (the Government) to set up a subsidiary, eMPF Platform Company Limited (the Company) (together the Group) to design, build and operate a common electronic platform, the eMPF Platform, to standardise, streamline and automate the administration processes of the Mandatory Provident Fund schemes of Hong Kong (the eMPF Platform Project).
+The MPFA has been tasked by the Government of the Hong Kong Special Administrative Region (the Government) to set up a subsidiary, eMPF Platform Company Limited (the Company) to design, build and operate a common electronic platform, the eMPF Platform, to standardise, streamline and automate the administration processes of the Mandatory Provident Fund schemes of Hong Kong (the eMPF Platform Project).
+Details of the eMPF Platform Project are set out in Note 21.
 The Company is a limited liability company incorporated on 5 March 2021.
-The functions of the MPFA and the Company are stated in the Ordinance.
-The office address of the Group was Level 8, Tower 1, Kowloon Commerce Centre, 51 Kwai Cheong Road, Kwai Chung, Hong Kong but with effect from 24 April 2023, its office address has been changed to Level 12, Tower 1, The Millennity, 98 How Ming Street, Kwun Tong, Hong Kong.
+The functions of the Company are stated in the Ordinance.
 Details of MPFA's interest in the Company are set out in Note 22.